atet/regex/README.md

 # Introduction to Regular Expressions

+**This is part of a two-tutorial series on capturing and transcoding videos: When you're done here, please see [10.
+Next Steps](#10-next-steps) to finish this series**

 * Estimated time to completion: 15 minutes.
 * This quick introduction to regular expressions (regex) is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
 * You are here because **you want to learn a few simple tricks to quickly process large amounts of text data**.